Cymbalta delayed-release capsulesPronunciation

 Cymbalta delayed-release capsules is used for:

 Treating depression and generalized anxiety disorder.
-It is used for managing pain caused by fibromyalgia and diabetic peripheral neuropathy (DPNP).
+It is used for managing pain caused by fibromyalgia and diabetic peripheral neuropathy (DPN).
 Cymbalta delayed-release capsules is used for managing chronic musculoskeletal pain, including osteoarthritis and chronic low back pain.
 It may also be used for other conditions as determined by your doctor.

 Cymbalta delayed-release capsules is a serotonin-norepinephrine reuptake inhibitor (SNRI).
 It works by restoring the balance of certain natural substances in the brain (serotonin and norepinephrine), which helps to improve certain mood problems and manage pain.